Rocko's Modern Life

 Rocko's Modern Life is an American animated comedy television series created by Joe Murray for Nickelodeon.
-The series centers on the surreal life of an anthropomorphic Australian immigrant wallaby named Rocko and his friends: the eccentric steer Heffer Wolfe, the neurotic turtle Filburt, and Rocko's faithful dog Spunky.
-It is set in the fictional town of O-Town.
-Throughout its run, the series has been controversial for its adult humor, including double entendres, innuendos, and satirical social commentary, helping pave the way for adult animation and earning a cult following, akin to The Ren & Stimpy Show.
+The series premiered on September 18, 1993, and ended on November 24, 1996, totaling four seasons and 52 episodes.
+Set in the fictional town of O-Town, the series centers on the surreal life of an anthropomorphic Australian immigrant wallaby named Rocko and his friends: the eccentric steer Heffer Wolfe, the neurotic turtle Filburt, and Rocko's faithful dog Spunky.
+Throughout its run, the series was controversial for its adult humor, including innuendos and satirical social commentary, helping pave the way for adult animation and earning a cult following, akin to The Ren & Stimpy Show.

-Murray initially created the title character for an unpublished comic book series in the mid-1980s.
-During work on his short film, My Dog Zero he reluctantly pitched the series to Nickelodeon, looking for edgier cartoonists for its then-new Nicktoons.
-After it was accepted, he wrote and produced the pilot episode, "Trash-O-Madness".
-At the start of its production, Murray received significant creative freedom from the network, and its writers targeted both children and adults.

-Distinctive from other animated series of the time, Murray sought local performers who had no prior voice acting work, including stand-up comedians Carlos Alazraqui and Tom Kenny, and hired writers who did not write for animated series.
-The production was described as "very loose", and Murray would take his team members on "writing trips" to come up with story premises, preferring concepts that "broke new ground".
-Some of the crew spoke of the series containing various influences, including Looney Tunes, SCTV and underground comics.
-Its animation process has been described as similar to the output of Warner Bros.
-Golden Age cartoons, with a focus on humor and high-quality animation, and the animators were given a three-page outline to find gags and dialogue instead of a finished script.
+Murray conceptualized the series after encountering a wallaby at a Bay Area zoo.
+He pitched Rocko's Modern Life to Nickelodeon creative executive Linda Simensky, leading him to develop the pilot "Trash-O-Madness".
+Compared to other animated series at the time, Murray cast stand-up comedians from San Francisco and took a collaborative approach alongside multiple crew members in writing and animation.
+With influences from Looney Tunes, SCTV, and underground comics, the series uses surreal humor to emphasize its squash-and-stretch animation and satirical storytelling.

-The series premiered on September 18, 1993, and ended on November 24, 1996, totaling four seasons and 52 episodes, and launched the careers of voice actors Carlos Alazraqui, Tom Kenny, and Mr. Lawrence, and animation directors Stephen Hillenburg, creator of SpongeBob SquarePants; Mitch Schauer, creator of The Angry Beavers; Dan Povenmire and Jeff "Swampy" Marsh, co-creators of Phineas and Ferb.
-Much of the staff would regroup to work on Hillenburg's project, SpongeBob SquarePants, on the same network.
+Rocko's Modern Life initially received mixed-to-positive reviews, with some unfavorably comparing it to The Ren & Stimpy Show; however, it achieved critical acclaim in retrospect, with critics praising its satirical nature of American life, expressive acting, and detailed animation.
+It launched the careers of voice actors Carlos Alazraqui, Tom Kenny, and Mr. Lawrence, and animation directors Stephen Hillenburg, creator of SpongeBob SquarePants; Mitch Schauer, creator of The Angry Beavers; and Dan Povenmire and Jeff "Swampy" Marsh, co-creators of Phineas and Ferb.
+Most of the show's staff would regroup to work on Hillenburg's project, SpongeBob SquarePants, on the same network.
 A special, Rocko's Modern Life: Static Cling, was digitally released on Netflix on August 9, 2019.